 Believe it or not, people don't want an escape room where they solve a linear sequence of puzzles.

-They want to have fun with friends.
+They want a delightful adventure with their friends.

 That's the whole idea.
+FUN!!!

 Therefore, your goal as an escape room designer is to mix in a variety of experiences that get friends talking, laughing, and facing a challenge together.

 You can include these in any ratio you like, but the suggestions below work well for keeping everyone interested.
 Remember, everyone finds different activities fun so keep everyone engaged by including a good mix from this list.